e-mail: bok@dhit.pl

 neodymium magnets

-We provide blue color magnets Nd2Fe14B - our store's offer.
-Practically all "magnets" on our website are in stock for immediate delivery (see the list).
-Check out the magnet price list for more details check the magnet price list
+We provide red color magnets Nd2Fe14B - our offer.
+Practically all "magnets" in our store are available for immediate purchase (see the list).
+See the magnet pricing for more details see the magnet price list

 magnets with holders